K9 Thunder: K9 User Club

-Since 2022, users of the K9 howitzer have held an annual conference in three working group sessions: operation, education, and maintenance.
-Military officials from participating countries are expected to introduce various experiences and know-how gained during K9 operations and share the optimized operation method of the howitzer.
-In addition, representatives of the defense industry partners of K9 from both member and non-member countries attended the meeting to introduce advanced technologies and discuss potential cooperation.
-Its goal is to operate the howitzer at maximum efficiency and to create synergy in the defense industry through cooperation.
+Since 2022, users of the K9 howitzer have held an annual conference consisting of three working group sessions: operation, education, and maintenance.
+Military officials from participating countries are expected to share their various experiences and expertise gained during K9 operations, as well as to discuss optimal methods for operating the howitzer.
+Additionally, representatives from the defence industry partners of K9, both from member and non-member countries, attended the meeting to present advanced technologies and explore potential cooperation.
+The goal is to operate the howitzer at maximum efficiency and to create synergy within the defence industry through collaboration.